ymebrugts/10-Minuten-Kraak/readme.md

 ## Deployment

+### Java 17
 Simply create a Maven fat JAR on the Java 17 version

+mvn clean install
+mvn package shade:shade

+Ensure JRE 8 (1.8) is installed since the application is compiled to Java 8

+### Java 8
 Creating a JAR for the Java 8 version is a little harder because you need to create a fat JAR manually.

 ## Built With